Foster City Exotic Pet Sitter

 How Our Foster City Visits Work

 1. Complimentary meet-and-greet.
-Before any booking, one of our exotic pet specialists drives out to Foster City to meet you and your animals at home.
+Before any booking, one of our exotic pet caretakers drives out to Foster City to meet you and your animals at home.
 This is when we learn your lagoon-side condo’s parking situation, which garage gate code we’ll need, whether the HOA at Shearwater or Isle Cove requires a sign-in log, and where you keep hay, substrate, supplements, and emergency contact info.

 3. Scheduled daily visits.
 Most exotic pets do best on a twice-daily rhythm: morning husbandry (fresh hay, UVB on, misting, food prep, enclosure spot-clean) and evening wind-down (feeding check, lights-off cycle, droppings log, behavior notes).
 We send photo-and-text updates after every visit so you can check in from a hotel in Singapore or a biotech site in Cambridge without wondering whether the dragon basked today.